 The most damning was the 2014 report by the World Health Organization (WHO) which concluded that the product was “probably carcinogenic.”
 More recently, research by the Environmental and Occupational Health Sciences department at the University of Washington has concluded that prolonged use of GBHs could increase the risk of developing NHL by as much as 41%.
 These findings directly contradict assurances made by the EPA.

 Has Monsanto known all along about the link between Roundup and cancer?

 Perhaps even more damaging is evidence that Monsanto has been implicated in manipulating the results of previous studies on glyphosate and may have known for a long time that their product could be harmful.
 The parallel with the long struggle to get tobacco giants to admit liability for lung cancer should be obvious.

-Even if Bayer does settle existing lawsuits in coming weeks, it’s unlikely that they are ready to admit that their acquired product is responsible for the thousands of cases of incurable cancer in the U.S., and potentially around the world.
+Even if Bayer does settle existing lawsuits in the coming weeks, it’s unlikely that they are ready to admit that their acquired product is responsible for the thousands of cases of incurable cancer in the U.S. and potentially around the world.
 If you have a strong suspicion that your health has been seriously compromised by prolonged exposure to Roundup, you should contact the Diaz Law Firm as soon as possible to discuss your legal options in light of other recent and impending successful cases against Monsanto / Bayer.
-You can contact the Diaz Law Firm at 601-607-3456.
+You can contact the Diaz Law Firm online or call us at 601-607-3456.